“When we dance, we are free.” – Paulo Coelho

 When it comes teaching tap, Argentine tango, ballroom dancing, or even teaching a couple for their first dance, private tutorials are still probably the best option.

 If your students have access to enough space at home, you can even consider online tutoring jobs through webcams!

 There are plenty of advantages to teaching private dance tutorials:

-On Superprof, the average cost of dance tuition in London is £17 per hour.
+On Superprof, the average cost of tutoring jobs London for dance lessons is £17 per hour.

 In this case, it’s the tutor’s experience that’s more important than anything else.
 Tutors can put their qualifications on their profile as well as their specialisations and their experience as professional dancers.

 Most prospective students won’t pay much attention to your qualifications if you have tonnes of glowing reviews.
 In fact, students tend to prefer a quality teacher over one with tonnes of qualifications.
 Of course, if you want students to enjoy each rehearsal, make sure that you combine dynamic exercises with a touch of creativity so that your students look forward to their next recital.